followingthefasciaplane/source-engine-diff-check/README.md

 3. Contains complete structure, without overwriting cstrike with cstrike15 content
 - This is primarily directories of interest to me for back-porting maps and other various curiosities.

+### `fgd\`

+Contains a specialized commit history that:
+1. Starts with CS:S FGD files.
+2. Updates to CS:GO FGD files.

 ## Usage

 1. Browse the commit history in each directory to see step-by-step changes.